Can an Autonomous Vessel Determine its Own Seaworthiness?

 “[…]the ordinary warranty of seaworthiness, then does not take effect before the ship is ready to sail, nor does it continue to take effect after she has sailed: it takes effect at the time of sailing, and at the time of sailing alone.”
 Taking this into consideration, although all circumstances leading up to loss occurring is relevant to identifying whether a vessel was seaworthy, the onus is on the ship-owner to warrant the vessel is in a seaworthy state at the commencement of the voyage only and not thereafter.
 This wording is considered in the strictest sense and as such does not include the period of time when the vessel is loading in port, nor when the voyage is already underway unless expressly provided.

-This highlights the legal nature of the implied warranty of seaworthiness with regard to their position as a pre-requisite necessity to contract of marine insurance, as well as their physical condition of seaworthiness being a pre-requisite to the precise moment prior to voyage departure.
+This highlights the legal nature of the implied warranty of seaworthiness with regard to their position as a pre-requisite necessity to the contract of marine insurance, as well as their physical condition of seaworthiness being a pre-requisite to the precise moment prior to voyage departure.
 The applicable scope of seaworthiness is specifically tailored to each voyage, providing a warranty of seaworthiness against an intended vessel to be insured is a promissory note that the vessel to be insured is capable in all reasonable instances to endure the perils of such a voyage.
-The reasonableness of this implied warranty could be questioned due to the knowledge and understanding needed of the assured, as to provide such a warranty an understanding of the present physical condition of the vessel and the foresight of the possible perils of the voyage are a combined consideration to bear a competent determination of seaworthiness.
+The reasonableness of this implied warranty could be questioned due to the knowledge and understanding needed of the assured, as to provide such a warranty an understanding of the present physical condition of the vessel and the foresight of the possible perils of the voyage is a combined consideration to bear a competent determination of seaworthiness.

-Shipbuilding, Navigation and Technology
+Shipbuilding, Navigation, and Technology

-The warranty of seaworthiness can be seen to be directly linked to the development of shipbuilding and navigation, as the legal framework exhibits its nature of taking into account improvements and milestones made in the development in standards of design and construction of vessels.
+The warranty of seaworthiness can be seen to be directly linked to the development of shipbuilding and navigation, as the legal framework exhibits its nature of taking into account improvements and milestones made in the development of standards of design and construction of vessels.
 This standard resonates across the globe with the English legal and insurance markets approach being adopted internationally.

 To understand how an autonomous vessel would determine its own seaworthiness, we then must consider the contemporary position of the technological capabilities available to shipbuilders and navigational systems providers, as well as the approach the marine insurance industry has taken in providing structured requirements of unmanned vessels.
 Lloyd’s Register is one of the first underwriters for insuring commercial vessels and insuring the majority of the shipping industry.
 The comments of the Chief Executive at Lloyd’s Register on the shipping industry and its use of technology is a great highlight of the potential uses of sensors and unstructured data.